Traverse City News and Events

 “Every time I go to the studio, I learn something.
 Every little batch creates some sort of dopamine thing in my brain.
 I don't know why I like fabric so much, but it’s fun to collect, and then it tells me what it wants to be or shows me,” she says.
 “I might have something for 10 years before I'm like, “Oh my gosh, that's perfect for this particular thing.’”

-At home, she's the mother of three foster children, something that also gives her great joy.
+At home, she's the mother of two adopted children and one foster child, something that also gives her great joy.

 "I'm not wealthy by any stretch, but with the security and abundance that I've been able to cultivate in my little world, it was just a natural progression to see who around here needs help," she says.
 "Out of all the things I can do, to take responsibility for a few kids that come from bad scenarios (made sense)."